SIH-22-Kyogre/SatVision_Land-Cover-Detection/EuroSAT/Classification Models/RGB-Models/README.md

-Three Deep Learning Models were used for classifying the land cover using RGB images:
+Three Deep Learning Models were used for classifying land cover using RGB images:
 1. ResNet50
 2. ResNet152v2
 3. VGG16